 It comes together quickly from ingredients you have in your pantry.
 Try it and you won't ever run out of salad dressing again.
 It is also lower in fat than commercial dressings and has no preservatives, fillers, or added sugar.

 - 1/2 cup sour cream

-- 2 tablespoons water, milk, or club soda
+- 2 tablespoons water (or milk, or club soda)

-- Basic dressing: In a small bowl, thin sour cream with water, milk or club soda to dressing consistency.
+- In a small bowl, whisk together sour cream with water or milk or club soda until a dressing consistency is reached.

-- Option # 1: Add powdered bouillon, pepper, and oregano, crushed between your fingers, and mix well.
+- Add powdered bouillon, pepper, and oregano, crushed between your fingers, and mix well.
 Add onions if you like.
 Make sure they are finely minced.
 Mix well.

-- Option #2: Add in chili powder and cayenne pepper to option #1.
+- Add chili powder and cayenne pepper.
 Mix well.

 Serving Suggestions for German Sour Cream Salad Dressing

 This dressing is excellent on an iceberg lettuce and tomato salad or with cherry tomatoes and carrot sticks as a dip.
 It's a natural on a shredded carrot salad and as a dressing for a Waldorf-style salad.
 And don't count it out as a sauce for meat fondue (fleischfondue) or as a topping for boiled or baked potatoes.